-Ask any makeup artist and they will tell you that their kit is their trusted sidekick and the most important thing they will invest in, alongside education and development.
+As a new Makeup Artist, you would have already spent a lot of time honing your craft and perfecting your skills, so the next natural step is to make sure that you have the right tools, products, and items at your disposal to begin your professional career.
+Ask any professional makeup artist and they will tell you that their kit is their trusted sidekick and the most important thing they will invest in, alongside education and development.
 It is understandable then why many new makeup artists find building up their first makeup kit daunting.

 For one thing, you don’t want to invest hundreds or even thousands of pounds into your kit, only to find out you’ve bought the wrong items.
 You also don’t want to miss out on all of the important things you need in order to do your job.
+Over time you will undoubtedly curate the perfect kit for your business/career, but, in the beginning, what do you need within your kit to kick-start your career?

-Keeping everything hygienic and clean throughout your workstation is not only good practice but can prevent a multitude of nasty cross contaminations and possible infections on your clients’ faces.
+Keeping everything hygienic and clean throughout your workstation is not only good practice but can prevent a multitude of nasty cross-contaminations and possible infections on your client’s faces.
 Ensuring you have the correct products therefore to clean your tools and products between every client is vital.

 Hand Sanitizer/Wipes: Crucial for on-the-go and in-between clients.
 Keeping your hands clean is one of the most important things you can remember to do when working.
-And while it is not a substitute for washing your hands, it is a good idea to always keep a sanitizer in your kit.
+And while it is not a substitute for washing your hands, it is a good idea to always keep a sanitizer in your makeup kit.

 Brush Cleaner: A brush cleaner is important for when you’re working.
-Obviously, you don’t want to be using dirty brushes on your client’s faces, so having a brush cleaner in your kit is the best way to avoid this when you’re between clients.
+Obviously, you don’t want to be using dirty brushes on your client’s faces, so having a brush cleaner in your makeup kit is the best way to avoid this when you’re between clients.

 Isopropyl Alcohol: This is another product that you should always carry around with you to keep the germs at bay.
-Isopropyl Alcohol can help to disinfect your metal tools in between clients, preventing cross contamination.
+Isopropyl Alcohol can help to disinfect your metal tools in between clients, preventing cross-contamination.

 Cotton Buds/Pads/Tissues: These inexpensive products are always worth having to hand.
 Cotton buds and pads can be easily disposed of and are also perfect for taking off any old makeup.

 Makeup Sponges: Buying packs of disposable sponges is a great way of keeping things clean.
+These are especially useful for concealer, blush, and even lip gloss applications.

-Before applying any makeup onto your client’s face, you will need to ensure that the skin is thoroughly prepped so making sure that you have all of the necessary skin care products can save you from worrying that you don’t have the things you need when you start working.
+Before applying any makeup onto your client’s face, you will need to ensure that the skin is thoroughly prepped, so making sure that you have all of the necessary skin care products can save you from worrying that you don’t have the things you need when you start working.

 SPF: The most important skincare product any of us can put on our face.
-SPF is always essential and will help to protect your clients’ skin from damage.
+SPF is always essential and will help to protect your client’s skin from damage.
 Sun or no sun.

-Eye Cream: Using an eye cream before applying your makeup helps to brighten the appearance of dark circles, smooths and firms the look of fine lines and wrinkles, and deeply hydrates the eye area.
+Eye Cream: Using an eye cream before applying your professional makeup helps to brighten the appearance of dark circles, smooths and firms the look of fine lines and wrinkles, and deeply hydrates the eye area.

 You can’t be a makeup artist without makeup, so this is undeniably the most crucial step when building up your kit.
 Having a variety of colours and products is also important, so that you can work with a diverse range of skin tones.